HomeArticlesComparisonSWP vs FD

 Why this works: the tax advantage of SWP

 Each monthly SWP redemption is treated as a partial sale of mutual fund units.
-The Rs 30,000 withdrawal is split between return of principal (cost basis) and capital gain.
-In the early years, when the cost basis is close to current NAV, the taxable gain portion of each withdrawal can be very small — sometimes zero.
+The Rs 30,000 withdrawal splits between return of principal (cost basis) and capital gain.
+In the early years, when the cost basis sits close to current NAV, the taxable gain portion of each withdrawal can be very small, sometimes zero.

-When the holding period crosses 12 months, gains qualify as Long-Term Capital Gains taxed at 12.5% (with Rs 1.25 lakh annual LTCG exemption).
-For a retiree withdrawing Rs 30,000/month, annual gains may well fall within the Rs 1.25 lakh exemption, making the SWP income effectively tax-free in those years.
+Once the holding period crosses 12 months, gains qualify as Long-Term Capital Gains taxed at 12.5% (with the Rs 1.25 lakh annual LTCG exemption).
+For a retiree withdrawing Rs 30,000 a month, annual gains may well fall within that exemption, making the SWP income effectively tax-free in those years.

 Model your own scenario with the SWP Calculator, adjusting expected return rate, withdrawal amount, and investment horizon.